 Two fragments of this formerly Karoonda-type carbonaceous chondrite were found in the Libyan Sahara weighing a total of 492 g.
 Dar al Gani 275 has been weakly shocked to stage S2, and has been highly weathered to grade W4 on the Wlotzka weathering scale (1993).
 Another similar meteorite of petrologic type 4/5, DaG 250, was also found in the Sahara.
-Comparatively, DaG 275 has a different cosmic-ray exposure age (35.2 m.y.) than that of DaG 250 (27 m.y.), and the noble gas data does not conclusively lead to pairing.
+However, DaG 275 has a different cosmic-ray exposure age (35.2 m.y.) compared to DaG 250 (27 m.y.), and the noble gas data do not exclude separate parent bodies.

 The CK chondrites were designated as a separate group in 1990, named for the only observed fall at the time in Karoonda, Australia (a second CK4 fall occurred in Kobe, Japan in 1999).
 Members of the CK group were previously distinguished from the CO and CV groups based on the following characteritics: 1) low chondrule/matrix ratio; 2) intermediate chondrule size; 3) lack of chondrule rims; 4) low abundance of refractory inclusions; 5) low C content; 6) intermediate abundance of refractory lithophiles; 7) O-isotopic composition.
 However, in a study of the CK group conducted by Greenwood et al. (2003), it was proposed that these characteristics are evidence of the highly metamorphosed nature of most members of this group.
 They found that CK bulk compositions are similar to those of CV chondrites, and that the other defining criteria could be explained in terms of higher degrees of metamorphic alteration.
 Furthermore, they argued that the few CK3 members that have been identified are more similar to oxidized CV3 members, thus questioning whether CK chondrites actually represent a unique carbonaceous chondrite group.